 Both Amtrak and Metrolink operate commuter rail services for the Southern California Regional Rail Authority.
 Southern California Regional Rail Authority adopted a locomotive replacement plan for Metrolink which includes the procurement of Tier 4 locomotive engines.
 Specifically, the plan directed the replacement of Metrolink's fleet of Tier 0 to Tier 2 locomotive engines with Tier 4 locomotives in a 5-year span.
-Since 2013, the South Coast AQMD's Governing Board has awarded a total of \$110.8 million through the Carl Moyer Program over multiple funding cycles to fund the replacement of Metrolink's Tier 0 & Tier 2 locomotives with Tier 4 locomotives.
-Metrolink took delivery of its first Tier 4 locomotives in 2016 and has since replaced a total of 40 passenger locomotives with Tier 4 engines.
+Since 2013, the South Coast AQMD's Governing Board has awarded a total of \$110.8 million through the Carl Moyer Program over multiple funding cycles to fund the replacement of Metrolink's Tier 0 & Tier 2 locomotives with Tier 4 locomotives in 2016 and has since replaced a total of 40 passenger locomotives with Tier 4 engines.